-\begin{lemma} If $Y = \{y_1,\ldots,y_n\}$ is a finite closed subset of~$X$, then $\cA_Y$ is the product of the finitely many blocks corresponding to the points~$y_i$.
-In particular, $\cA_Y$ is contained in $\cA^{\ladm},$ and is an Artinian category. \end{lemma} \begin{proof} If we write $Y = \{y_1,\ldots,y_n\}$, then $\cA_Y$ consists of objects whose subquotients lie in the blocks corresponding to one of the points~$y_i$.
-If $\pi$ is such an object, let $\sigma$ be a Serre weight, and let $\cInd_{KZ}^G \sigma \to \pi$ be a morphism; then since $\cInd_{KZ}^G \sigma$ has subquotients lying in infinitely many different blocks, this morphism must factor through a non-trivial, and hence finite length, quotient of~$\cInd_{KZ}^G(\sigma)$.
-Thus any finitely generated subrepresentation of~$\pi$ is of finite length, and hence locally admissible, so that $\cA_Y \subseteq \cA^{\ladm}$.
-The lemma then follows from the theory of blocks for $\cA^{\ladm}$. \end{proof}
+is an equivalence.
+In particular, $\cA_{A, Y}=\cA_{A, Y}^{\ladm}$, and its subcategory~$\cA_{A, Y}^{\fg}$ of finitely generated objects is an Artinian category {\em (}in fact, all its objects have finite length{\em )}. \end{lemma} \begin{proof} By definition, the objects of $\cA_{A, Y}$ are the objects of $\cA_{A}$ whose irreducible subquotients lie in the blocks corresponding to the points~$y_i$.
+If $\cInd_{KZ}^G \sigma \to \pi$ is a morphism where $\pi$ is an object of $\cA_{A, Y}$, and $\sigma$ is a Serre weight, then since $\cInd_{KZ}^G \sigma$ has subquotients lying in infinitely many different blocks, this morphism must factor through a non-trivial quotient of~$\cInd_{KZ}^G(\sigma)$.
+Such a quotient has finite length, by Corollary~\ref{cor:cofinite length}.
+Thus any finitely generated subrepresentation of~$\pi$ is of finite length, and so admissible, and so $\cA_{A, Y} \subseteq \cA_{A, Y}^{\ladm}$.
+The lemma then follows from Lemma~\ref{lem: block decomposition}. \end{proof}